 The Song:Beck wrote this song near the end of the

-Midnite Vultures tour (in 2000), and performed it at many of the lowkey, radio, and acoustic benefit gigs which came in the year after.
+Midnite Vultures tour (in 2000), and performed it at many of the lowkey, radio, and acoustic benefit gigs during the following year.
 Originally known as "These Days I Barely Get By," Beck carried it with him (calling it "a loose song") for a few years.
 He finally recorded it on March 6, 2002 for

 Sea Change.
-He flirted with calling it "These Days" or even "Barely Get By," but ended up settling on the beautiful "The Golden Age."
+He flirted with calling it "These Days" or even "Barely Get By," but ended up settling on "The Golden Age."

 The recording is less country now than it was in its earlier incarnations (see the Live section below).
 The heart of the original is still there, but now it's brightness has been dimmed.
-Vocal harmonies, slide guitars, glockenspiels, and echoes really set a sleepier, druggier, spacier atmosphere.
-It's a great recording.
+Vocal harmonies, slide guitars, glockenspiels, and echoes really set a hazier, spacier atmosphere.
+It is a standout recording, and one which really sets the mood right for

-This atmosphere would all be for naught if the song wasn't superb underneath.
-The song begins with some good advice about how best handle one's blues: "Put your hands on the wheel / Roll the window down / Cool your aching head."
-These lines touch on the need for escaping when you're feeling down, and just letting "the weight of the world drift away."
+All this atmosphere would be for naught if the song wasn't superb underneath.
+The song begins with advice about how to best handle the blues: "Put your hands on the wheel / Roll the window down / Cool your aching head."
+These lines touch on the need for escape, and sometimes just letting "the weight of the world drift away."
 The second verse goes similarly, continuing the driving metaphor: "you got to drive all night just to feel like you're okay."
-The second verse is also fairly hopeless, with the distant lights and treacherous roads.
-Some of these lines and images are not terribly original by themselves.
-Despite that, I find this to be one of the most emotional songs in all of Beck's catalog.
+The second verse is also fairly hopeless, with treacherous roads pointed at distant lights.
+Some of these lines and images are not terribly original by themselves, but all together they paint a striking and emotional landscape.

 This is in part because of the punch of the chorus.
 All the lines about how to deal with the blues are followed up with "these days I barely get by / I don't even try."
-This is a song written from the depths of the blues.
-You know what you have to do to get out of it.
-But you can't even try.
-The emotion is overpowering.
-Forget getting by.
-The combination of the verses with this simple line make this a stunning song.
+(Borrowed from a George Jones song, no less.)
+This is a song written from the depths of the blues; that chorus comes from a place so deep and hopeless, after despair has worn you down to such a point where you can no longer even try to get out.

 June 16, 2000July 2, 2000August 13, 2000August 22, 2000September 25, 2000September 27, 2000September 28, 2000October 1, 2000October 3, 2000October 24, 2000...and